 Go to File → New → Liferay Project.

-Fill in the Project and Display names with my-greeting-portlet and My Greeting, respectively.
+Fill in the Project name and Display name with my-greeting-portlet and My Greeting, respectively.

 Select Portlet as your Plugin type.

 In the next window, make sure that the Liferay MVC framework is selected and click Finish.

 With Developer Studio, you can create a new plugin project or if you already have a project, create a new plugin in an existing project.
 A single Liferay project can contain multiple plugins.